1875: Edgar Rice Burroughs is born to George Tyler &

 "Alcola," reputed to cure alcoholism, schizophrenia, psoriasis and Down's

-Moons of Mars, and the acceptance of his verses in the
+Moons of Mars, and the acceptance of his verses in the Chicago

-winter.
+for the winter.
 The sole means of support for the family of five is now

 1914: Ed is half-way through the writing of Sweetheart